doncicuto/glim/README.md

 ## REST API

-Glim comes with a REST API that you can use right away using Swagger as the API documentation is accesible visiting `https://yourserver:1323/swagger/index.html`.
-Note: you may have to add your CA.pem file so your browser doesn't complain about security.
+Glim comes with a REST API,that you can use right away using Swagger.
+The API documentation is accesible visiting `https://yourserver:1323/swagger/index.html`.
+Note: you may have to add your CA.pem file to your trusted certificates so your browser doesn't complain about security.

 Here's the web page offering API documentation.